annahthepooh/annahthepooh/README.md

 Hi, I’m @annahthepooh
 I’m interested in data analysis and data management I’m currently learning python😊
-My email is annakoth64@gmail.com :)
+One can reach me through my email : annakoth64@gmail.com :)

 <!---
 annahthepooh/annahthepooh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.